TheJare/multiback/README.md

 # Multi Back
 Example of a Backbone client app with NodeJS server

 This was my first attempt at playing with Backbone, so take it with a grain of salt.
-It sort of simulates a chatroom.
+It sort of simulates a chatroom, with 2 simultaenous views of the users.
+Every second, each user updates an internal field and sends a message to a random target user.

 To install, type 'npm update' to get the packages, then 'node app.js' to run the server, then point your browser to http://localhost:3000/

+## Notes

 You can try it without the node backend, just by opening the file static/index.html in your browser.
 You will get console errors when it tries to communicate with the server, but the client side will work.

+Server stuff is very limited and straightforward.
+The node app keeps the user list in a dictionary, listens to get requests on /api/usersCollection/, and listens to put/delete requests on /api/usersCollection/{user id}.
+When the client starts, it fetches the list of current users from the server.
+When a user is created, it sends a post request.
+When a user is removed, it sends a delete request.
+Every second, it updates the users and sends put updates for the entire collection.

+I'm pretty sure the communication with the server should be handled slightly differently, but I don't know how yet.
+Right now it feels too manual.

+The 'Leave' buttons sometimes do not work because every second, the views are refreshed, and the button destroyed and rebuilt; if you have pressed it but not released it yet when this happens, the click will fail.
+It would be nicer to update just the fields of the view that need to change.

+I used underscore on the server just for the convenience _.values() function.

 ## Credits & License
-(C) Copyright by Javier Arevalo in 2012.
+Copyright by Javier Arevalo in 2012.

 - http://www.iguanademos.com/Jare/
 - @TheJare on twitter